 The database incorporates data in the form of IPA transcriptions from eleven pronouncing dictionaries published in the second half of the eighteenth century.
-We have annotated as many of the 1,737 individual example words used to exemplify John C. Wells’ (1982) Standard Lexical Sets of vocalic variants as can be found in the selected sources, to which we have added five supplementary sets of consonantal variants (204 individual example words).
+We have annotated as many of the 1,737 individual example words used to exemplify John C. Wells’ (1982) Standard Lexical Sets of vowel variants as can be found in the selected sources, to which we have added five supplementary sets of consonant variants (204 individual example words).

 Time of compilation: 2014–2015

 Number of texts/samples: 11 dictionaries, ca. 1,600 example words each (ca. 17,600 example words in total)

 Funding: British Academy / Leverhulme Trust (SG132806); Santander Research Mobility Award (2012/13, 2014/15)

 Reference line and copyright